Lbelus/sdmm/README.md

 ### Objective:
 - Create a Solana program that uses a custom heap and cross-program invocations;
 - Cross-Compiling with Rust;
-- Use that program with Cross-Program Invocations as a way to temporarily store data other programs.
+- Use that program with Cross-Program Invocations as a way to temporarily store data from other programs.

 ### Would It Make Sense?
 Would It Be Useful?